You can also check out which courses from the list below are being offered in a given semester by clicking here.

 RTD 391 Independent Study - Area of study to be determined by student in consultation with Radio, Television, and Digital Media faculty.
 No more than two students may work on the same project.
 Prerequisite: consent of instructor.

 RTD 395 Internship Program - News, production, performance and/or marketing/management work experience with a non-university professional organization.
 The student will undertake a work experience beyond that available at the university.
 No retroactive credit for previous work experience.
-The student must submit an application to seek an internship no later than the fourth week of the semester prior to the internship and receive approval from the undergraduate curriculum committee.
-May be repeated up to six hours.
-Student may earn no more than nine internship hours from RTD 395 and RTD 396.
-Prerequisite: junior standing, GPA of 2.50 or better and consent of instructor.
+May be repeated up to 6 credits.
+Student may earn no more than 9 internship hours from RTD 395 and 396.
+Prerequisite: junior standing, GPA of 2.50 or better.
 Pass/Fail

 RTD 396 Hollywood Studies/Internship - Supervised work and study experience in Los Angeles, California, in areas of production, program development, casting, distribution, etc. Students work closely with Hollywood professionals and attend seminars on various facets of the industry.
-Summer session only; fees include prearranged housing.
-Students may earn no more than nine internship hours from RTD 395 and RTD 396.
+Summer session only.
+Students may earn no more than 9 internship hours from RTD 395 and 396.
 Prerequisite: junior standing, GPA of 2.50 or better, faculty coordinator approval.
 Pass/Fail

-RTD 403 Lighting for Television – Covers typical lighting situations encountered in the field of television.
+RTD 403 TV Lighting – Covers typical lighting situations encountered in the field of television.
 Practical exercises are used extensively.
 Prerequisite: RTD 365A or concurrent enrollment.
 Restricted to RTD majors.
 Lab fee: $55.

 RTD 405 Media Economics - Focus on economic and financial forces affecting the media industries.
 Study of the economic practices and impacts of corporate mergers and synergies, global integration of media firms, multi-stream revenue generation, barriers to entry and regulatory constraints.
 Prerequisite: C or better in RTD 200 and consent of instructor.

-RTD 450 Television Documentary Production and Critique - An overview of the development of various types, styles and schools of major documentary production including analysis of American and International documentaries.
+RTD 450 TV Documentary Production - An overview of the development of various types, styles and schools of major documentary production including analysis of American and International documentaries.
 Students will also research, write and produce several short form documentaries.
 Lab fee: $55.
 Prerequisite: RTD 365 or consent of instructor.
 Restricted to RTD majors and senior standing.

 RTD 457 Media Marketing - The core issues of marketing media products in a variety of contexts, such as launching a television program or series, opening a film, introducing an Internet website or application.
 Attention to branding and media planning, including developing an online marketing strategy.
 Lab fee: $45.
 Prerequisite: C or better in RTD 200 and consent of instructor.